-DEVELOPMENT AND OPPORTUNITY 11 / 2021
+DEVELOPMENT AND OPPORTUNITY 04 / 2023

-Overview Ards and North Down (AND) is a unique location with easy access to Great Britain and the Republic of Ireland.
-It is adjacent to Belfast; offers excellent digital and transport connectivity; is home to a highly educated workforce and offers an outstanding natural environment.
-Drivers for Business Success Number 1 excellent connectivity and global reach Number 1 council in NI for % premises with NGA (Next Generation Access) digital infrastructure (Connected Nations 2020 - Ofcom) and offers a comprehensive infrastructure of road and rail links to nearby air and seaports for excellent global reach.
-Ards and North Borough Council is the No.1 ranked council area in Northern Ireland (outside of Belfast) for Full Fibre availability to % of premises, and 4th in the whole of the UK.
-High skills and low operating costs Combining skilled and highly educated local workforce with competitive operating costs ensures that Ards and North Down is a highly appealing place to invest. © Ards and North Down Borough Council November 2021.
+Overview Adjacent to Belfast, Ards and North Down includes two urban centres: the new City of Bangor and thriving retail town of Newtownards, and covers the southern shores of Belfast Lough, the scenic Ards Peninsula and Strangford Lough.
+Drivers for Business Success With excellent infrastructure and digital connectivity, a talented workforce, strong industry base and vibrant tourism offering, it is rich in investment opportunities.
+A hub for Creative Industries, Services, Agrifood and Advanced Manufacturing, it is the chosen location for global leaders such as 3M, Denman, Navico Group, Teleperformance, Mash Direct and Lakeland Dairies.
+Key visitor attractions include the National Trust's Mount Stewart, Pickie Funpark, Exploris Aquarium, WWT Castle Espie, Ulster Folk and Transport Museums, Crawfordsburn Country Park, and Scrabo Tower.
+Ards and North Down Borough Council (AND) has the highest percentage of premises connected with full fibre in NI and the 4th highest in the UK.
+High skills and low operating costs Combining a skilled and highly educated local workforce with competitive operating costs ensures that Ards and North Down is a highly appealing place to invest. © Ards and North Down Borough Council April 2023.
 Every effort has been made to ensure that information included was correct at time of publication.
-While every care has been taken to ensure accuracy, we cannot accept responsibility for errors, omissions or changes that may occur after this time.
+While every care has been taken to ensure accuracy, we cannot accept responsibility for errors, omissions, or changes that may occur after this time.
 Strong appeal to attract and retain talent The region offers an ideal work/life balance location for employees with an outstanding quality of life, 185 km of coastline and beautiful landscape reached within minutes of Belfast City Centre.
-The borough also includes the town of Holywood - Regional winner of 'The Times Best Places to Live in the UK 2021'.
+The thriving towns of Donaghadee and Holywood are regional winners of 'The Times Best Places to Live in the UK' in 2023 and 2021 respectively.
 As a result, businesses cite low staff turnover as a driver of success.
 A proven location for success on a global scale Ards and North Down is home to a concentration of leading companies across a diverse range of industries including Creative Digital Technology, Agri-food, Advanced Manufacturing and Aerospace, Tourism and Hospitality competing globally on cost, quality and on-time delivery.
-The region's existing diverse business base is made up of a successful mix of global leaders; locally grown international businesses with global reach; recent start-ups winning key contracts in the UK, Europe and beyond; and fast growing technology companies. /3
+The region's existing diverse business base is made up of a successful mix of global leaders; locally grown international businesses with global reach; recent start-ups winning key contracts in the UK, Europe and beyond; and fast growing technology companies.